graeme-winter/hdf5-talk/README.md

 > Yes there is abstraction but be aware what is happening under the hood.

 Seriously, bad chunking can have a catastrophic performance impact on your program.
 Do not underestimate this.
+I would not recommend you actually allow this to run to completion as it will take _ages_.

+The fact that the chunks are what are stored on disk allows a few opportunities for optimisation.
+For example, if you have a detector which captures frames and can perform the compression on the data array in flight, you could, in principle, write that in the correct location (with a few pointers to the compression) and never have the HDF5 library manipulate the bytes at all.
+This is _direct chunk write_ and is fundamental to the operation of our Eiger detectors and a lot of what allows us to collect data at 500 frames / second with a 16 megapixel detector.